black-sliver/evermizer/MW-ROADMAP.md

 _Status: TODO_

-* Move boss locations, drops and addresses to bosses.json
+* Move boss locations, drops and addresses to `bosses.json?
-* Add utility bosses2h.py
+* Add utilities `bosses2h.py?
+* Same for alchemy?
 * Generate code on the fly (required to mix drops)?

-### Implement receiving of remote items
+### Implement receiving of remote items in game

 _Status: TODO_